parthpanchal123/Corona-Stats/README.md

 # Corona-Stats : A simple app that displays corona-statistics from all over the world .

-It fetches data from [Novel Corid API](https://github.com/novelcovid/api) and displays it on the user interface .
+It fetches data from [Novel Covid API](https://github.com/novelcovid/api) and displays it on the user interface .

 ## Screenshots